-Don’t worry, we’ve got you covered.
-At Iecfl Tech, we live and breathe this stuff.
-This guide will break down everything you need to know about successfully running a video signal over a 100 foot HDMI cable, ensuring you get the pristine picture quality you paid for.
+At Iecfl Tech, we specialize in these solutions.
+This guide will explain everything you need to know about successfully transmitting a video signal over a 100 foot HDMI cable, ensuring you get the pristine picture quality you paid for.
 We’ll explore why length is such a challenge and what technology you need to overcome it.
+For complete hdmi cables library on this site.

 Why Distance is the Enemy of HDMI